tonym73/tonym73/README.md

 - 👋 Hi, I’m @tonym73
-- 👀 I’m interested in learning about github and software devleopment in general.
+- 👀 I’m interested in learning about github and software development among other things.
 - 🌱 I’m currently learning about DevOps and Software Engineering with IBM and Coursera.
-- 💞️ I’m looking to collaborate on nothing at the moment.
+- 💞️ I’m not looking to collaborate on anything at the moment.
 - 📫 How to reach me ...

 <!---